thisismydesign/autowow/README.md

 #### Set of commands to AUTOmate Way Of Working

-*You are viewing the README of version [v0.8.1](https://github.com/thisismydesign/autowow/releases/tag/v0.8.1).
-You can find other releases [here](https://github.com/thisismydesign/autowow/releases).*
+*You are viewing the README of the development version.
+You can find the README of the latest v0.8.1 release [here](https://github.com/thisismydesign/autowow/releases/tag/v0.8.1).*

 | Branch | Status |
 | ------ | ------ |